 The telling of stories is one of the core practices for helping church members become faithful stewards.
 This workshop will teach why stories are invaluable to stewardship ministry and the ways to tell these stories throughout the life of the church community.

-- Compose a brief prayer (a couple sentences will do) that would convey your God-given dreams for the church and community you serve.
+- Compose a brief prayer (a couple sentences) that would convey your God-given dreams for the church and community you serve.